 Effects of 7 days of arginine-alpha-ketoglutarate supplementation on blood flow, plasma L-arginine, nitric oxide metabolites, and asymmetric dimethyl arginine after resistance exercise

-One article on PainSci cites Willoughby 2011: Vitamins, Minerals & Supplements for Pain & Healing
+One page on PainSci cites Willoughby 2011: Vitamins, Minerals & Supplements for Pain & Healing

 PainSci notes on Willoughby 2011: